Royal Cache DB320 shabti types and shabti boxes

 Photo: GJ

-The titles on the rare example of the Hoffmann Collection are The Supreme Chief of the Harem of Amen, Priestess of Min [i.e. Akhmim] – Lord of Ipw, Priestess of Osiris – Lord of Abydos, Superior of the Noble Ladies
+The titles on the rare example of the Hoffmann Collection are The Supreme Chief of the Harem of Amun, Priestess of Min [i.e. Akhmim] – Lord of Ipw, Priestess of Osiris – Lord of Abydos, Superior of the Noble Ladies

 Nestanebetisheru